 The blue and white model featured in some of my videos cost approximately $375 to build.
 That included $40 for a new Ryobi work fan which is where I obtained the Ryobi battery receptacle, and a 4.5 Ah knockoff Ryobi 18V battery.
 I already owned a Ryobi charger which costs around $35.
 With a broad range of pumps, blowers, coolers, etc. available, this cooler could have been built for much less or much more.

-On the flip side, the grey and orange cooler you see in my videos cost well over $750 to build and features state-of-the-art components and features.
+On the flip side, the grey and orange cooler you see in my videos cost me nearly $750 to build and features state-of-the-art components and features.
 Unfortunately, while it looks cool and can run for over 7 hours thanks to its large Bioenno power cell, it averages only a couple of degrees cooler air output compared to the blue and white cooler.
 With the heat exchangers and fittings I now buy directly from the manufacturer, I could build this cooler today for closer to $550.
 I might add that I have turned down $1000 for this cooler on multiple occasions and nearly that much for the blue one.

 What is the best power source – 12V battery, 18V Ryobi battery, or 12V power plug?

 My personal favorite for ease of use and quick charging are the 18 V Ryobi batteries even though they are low tech and not available in larger sizes.
-Cooling durations over 2 hours require a more powerful, quality battery and the Bioenno Power models we offer are absolutely the way to go.
+Cooling duration over 2 hours requires a more powerful, quality battery, and the Bioenno Power models we offer are absolutely the way to go.
 For my “ultimate Frankencooler,” I use a 12 Ah Bioenno power cell that will run all day.
 If you are mainly using your Frankencooler in a boat, car, or plane, the power plug is the obvious choice.

 Do I have to buy your component packages to build your cooler?